-If you’ve never taken a trip hugging the southern and northern California coastline along the 101 freeway, then get your map apps ready for an excursion for the senses.
-You’ll experience vivid colors that only a cypress-tree-lined ocean convergence can create, the seductive smell of wood burning fireplaces amongst the pines and the smorgasbord of flavors from local wines and sustainable cuisine that will have fellow foodies frothing at the mouth.
+If you’ve never taken a trip hugging the southern and northern California coastline along the 101 freeway, then get your map app ready for an excursion for the senses.
+You’ll experience vivid colors that only a cypress-tree-lined ocean convergence can create.
+The seductive smell of wood-burning fireplaces amongst the pines and the smorgasbord of flavors from local wines and sustainable cuisine will have fellow foodies frothing at the mouth.

-Akin to when you finally stop walking at Disneyland, it’s only in a moment when you realize how tired you actually are.
-Life is pretty much like that and it wasn’t until we pioneered on this road trip adventure that we realized how much we yearned to get away, turn off work, disable the Smartphones and quite the mind.
+Akin to when you stop walking at Disneyland, it’s in a resting moment when you realize how tired you actually are.
+Life is pretty much like that and it wasn’t until we pioneered on this road trip adventure that we realized how much we yearned to get away, turn off work, disable the Smartphones, and quite the mind.

 Dinner on the Coast…Almost!

 Our trip began with battling our way out of Los Angeles; a true test of any good relationship!
-Alas, it proved to be much worse than expected on a Friday afternoon (since every hour is rush hour), forcing us miss our Friday night dinner reservations at the Beach House at Lover’s Point.
-I have to include a photo, however, since it’s now on my bucket list to sit perched alongside these ocean rocks for the sunset dinner we had anticipated.
+Alas, it proved to be much worse than expected on a Friday afternoon (since every hour there is rush hour), forcing us to miss our Friday night dinner reservations at the Beach House at Lover’s Point.
+I have to include a photo since it’s now on my bucket list to sit perched alongside these ocean rocks for the sunset dinner we had anticipated.

 The Hofsas House in Carmel, CA

-We checked in to the Hofsas House; a family owned inn established in 1949.
-Just minutes from Pebble Beach, Big Sur and Monterey, you can walk to the charming village of Carmel from this 38-room European-inspired inn, boasting Dutch doors in every room.
-You can enjoy a dip in the heated pool or bask in the dry sauna.
-We were overjoyed to slumber in a king suite with an ocean view, fireplace and kitchenette with wet bar (see above).
+We checked in to the Hofsas House; a family-owned inn established in 1949.
+Just minutes from Pebble Beach, Big Sur, and Monterey, you can walk to the charming village of Carmel from this 38-room European-inspired inn, boasting Dutch doors in every room.
+You can enjoy a dip in the heated pool or bask in the dry sauna onsite.
+We were overjoyed to slumber in a king suite with an ocean view, fireplace, and kitchenette with a wet bar (see above).
 Eco efforts with recycling bins and water conversation were also taken.
-I wasted no time lighting logs on the natural wood-burning fireplace, while Ron uncorked the beautiful Monterey wine that awaiting us (click HERE for Enhanced Package Options for anniversary, birthday, romance, or relaxation).
+I wasted no time lighting logs on the natural wood-burning fireplace, while Ron uncorked the beautiful Monterey wine that awaiting us (click HERE for their Enhanced Package Options for an anniversary, birthday, romance, or relaxation).
 Next time, we might need to gather up a group of friends and use a service like Limo Find to venture out on a local wine tasting tour.

 The Hyatt Carmel Highlands

 Not too many places leave me speechless, but the Hyatt Carmel Highlands on the Big Sur Coast definitely did.
-When you think of a Hyatt hotel, you might think of conference rooms, elevators or business travelers, but this destination will have you swapping your briefcase for a brandy and your laptop for the lap of luxury.
+When you think of a Hyatt hotel, you might think of conference rooms, elevators, or business travelers, but this destination will have you swapping your briefcase for brandy and your laptop for the lap of luxury.
 It delivers rustic charm – or as they refer to it on the Big Sur Coast – coastal rustic.
 Perched on a luxurious hilltop, epic ocean views can be experienced from every room and restaurant.
-Sustainable design meets signature cocktails in the oh-so stunning Sunset Lounge adorned with natural wood flooring and stone occasional tables offering live music on select evenings.
-The proudly term it,
+Sustainable design meets signature cocktails in the oh-so-stunning Sunset Lounge.
+Adorned with natural wood flooring and stone occasional tables, the lounge offers live music on select evenings.
+Proudly termed,

 The best, most breathtaking sunset views of any venue on the Central Coast.

 Upon arrival, we were greeted with complimentary champagne.
 After a jaw-dropping tour of the main lodge, it was time to check into our residence – or what some of our readers might refer to as- a tiny house.
-With a fully equipped kitchen and stunning 180 degree ocean views sweeping over lush landscaping, the room has everything your heart could desire including and extra large marble spa tub.
+With a fully equipped kitchen and stunning 180-degree ocean views sweeping over lush landscaping, the room has everything your heart could desire including an extra-large marble spa tub.
 The sliding barn-style doors offered flexibility and privacy, while the large windows and deck provided panoramic views.
-Too many to mention, you can view all of the amenities HERE, including natural wood burning fireplace which we, of course, took full advantage of.
+Too many to mention, you can view all of the amenities HERE, including a natural wood-burning fireplace which we, of course, took full advantage of.

 We believe that everyone benefits when we know the source of our food and it’s journey from seed to your table.
 California Market is committed to fresh, organic, locally grown and raised ingredients to create food that fulfills our appetite and pleases our sensibilities.
 All the while promoting good health, sustaining our environment, and supporting the local economy.